jevans-cdphe/oip-ecmc/README.md

 If Python Poetry was installed, the recommended method for installing dependencies is to run

-``
+`python -m poetry install`

 from the root repository directory in Windows PowerShell

 ## Git
 Some of the Python package dependencies require Git.
 This is not available by default on Colorado State Windows Installations.
+One option to get access to Git on your machine is to request Git and/or GitHub Desktop, though I don't know yet if these installations will update the correct environment variable.

-There is a portable version of Git that can be downloaded [here](https://git-scm.com/download/win) and can be used without installation.
+Alternatively, there is a portable version of Git that can be downloaded [here](https://git-scm.com/download/win) and can be used without installation.
 Simply download the portable version, run the executable file to extract the contents, and choose a destination directory when prompted.

 `C:\Users\MyUserName\portable_git\` is a good option.